 The complete version of take one was made available on the 2017 super deluxe box set edition of Sgt Pepper’s Lonely Hearts Club Band.

-On 28 November the group recorded three more takes, numbered 2-4.
+On 28 November 1966 the group recorded three more takes, numbered 2-4.
 The song was arranged slightly differently – this time it started with a Mellotron introduction followed by the chorus.
-The key was also changed from C to A major.
+The key was also changed from C to B flat.

 The line-up on take two was the same as on take one, with the addition of maracas played by Starr.
 This attempt was largely complete, despite some guitar errors during the second chorus.
 It ended after the final chorus, and so missed the extended coda of the later versions.